rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 constitution was amended after Roosevelt.
 The quest is: why do US citizens think Roosevelt was so good?
 Does it mean a majority US citizens suffer from crisis of ethics?

 My view is that scientific research should not be shackled.
-Almost all will agree that the religious establishments like Church strongly support practice of ethics in all speheres human society including scientific research.
-Conflicts between Galileo and Copernicus with Church is well documented.
-However, Though Cathilic Church banned Copernicus theory and warned Galileo, it could not stop the direction of scientific research.
+Almost all will agree that all religions strongly support practice of ethics in all speheres human society including scientific research.
+Science and theology has coexisted often in harmony.
+Though the conflicts between Galileo and Copernicus with
+Church is well documented.
+Cathilic Church banned Copernicus's theory and warned Galileo, but it could not stop the direction of scientific research.
 According to a [pew research document](https://www.pewresearch.org/science/2020/08/26/on-the-intersection-of-science-and-religion/) conflict between science and religion is mostly hyped.
-Religious practices generally do not influence science.
-So
+While Hindus think science and theology are complementary spheres, Buddhists isolate the two spheres.
+However, Buddhists cannot identify any scientific research that come in they way of their relgious scriptures.
+Muslims say that science and Islam are generally compatible though some areas in science like evolutionary theory is in conflict with their relgious beliefs.